pradeepsinghweb/hide-wp-admin-bar/README.md

 ii) Activate this plugin
 iii) After activate, you can manage the plugin settings by clicking on settings link.

-please find setting link by https://www.screencast.com/t/WweyhPPVcbEn OR https://www.screencast.com/t/Ymh6O6EX3lW
+please find setting link in your WordPress website backedn like as https://www.screencast.com/t/WweyhPPVcbEn OR https://www.screencast.com/t/Ymh6O6EX3lW

 Best of Luck, if you found any issue with this plugin then you can contact to me by Github OR pradeep.singh.web@gmail.com